Visiting The Dark Hedges in Northern Ireland

 Things to Know Before Visiting The Dark Hedges

-- The Dark Hedges is an extremely popular spot to visit for photographers and Game of Thrones enthusiasts.
+- The Dark Hedges is an extremely popular spot to visit in Northern Ireland.
 If you’d like to take photos without a crowd it’s best to arrive before 9:00AM.
 Plus, the best time to photograph The Dark Hedges is at sunrise and sunset.

 - The Dark Hedges is located on a public road, therefore it’s important to remember to watch out for traffic as you are walking through The Dark Hedges or photograph them.
 On the other side of The Dark Hedges lies private farmland.
 Make sure to be respectful and not trespass.